sebastiengilbert73/chat_service/README.md

 A service to chat

 ## Installation
-### Install pytorch according to your OS and the GPU/CPU option.
+### Install pytorch according to your OS and the GPU/CPU option
 Cf. https://pytorch.org/get-started/locally/
 For example, with Windows, cuda 12.1: pip install torch --index-url https://download.pytorch.org/whl/cu121